 Dan & his wife, Margaret, were among the first to move into Silver Sage in 2007.
 Dan has had Parkinson’s for more than 20 years, yet with deep brain surgery (DBS) has been able to function pretty well—no tremor, though his voice is weak.
 He retired from Marymount University in Arlington, Virginia, where he taught mathematics and served in a variety of administrative roles.
 He currently chairs the Systems and Buildings team at Silver Sage, repairs things, and writes stories, mostly about his Missouri childhood in Milan.
 Dan is lead of the Systems & Building Team.

 Pam helped build Heartwood Cohousing near Durango, CO, from conception to reality.
-After leaving Heartwood, she never lost the dream of joining another community and recently moved into SSV (2016).
-She has a daughter and son who have gifted her with six grandchildren.
-Her partner, Deb, came into her life four years ago, after Pam moved to Boulder.
+After leaving Heartwood, she never lost the dream of joining another community and moved into SSV (2016).
+She has a daughter and son who have gifted her with five grandchildren (one deceased).
+Her partner, Deb, came into her life seven years ago, after Pam moved to Boulder.
 Together they are on a grand adventure in personal growth and love.
-Pam is a member of the Garden & Grounds Team.
+Pam is a member of Common House Team and participates in other community projects.

 Deb loves skiing, hiking, bicycling, reading, seeing friends, traveling around the globe and being active politically—from the sixties civil rights, feminist and GLBT movements to environmental and other activism today.
 She has lived in various communes and collectives most of her adult life, first in Boston and then in Denver/Boulder for the past 40 years.
-She raised a wonderful son as a lesbian mother and is thrilled to be at Silver Sage with her amazing partner, Pam.
-Deb is also a member of the Garden & Grounds Team.
+She raised a wonderful son as a lesbian mother and is thrilled to share in Silver Sage with her amazing partner, Pam.

 Alan has been a member of Silver Sage with his partner, Diana, since 2010.
 Silver Sagers are so proud to be part of his film “Aging Gratefully: The Power of Community,” a true gift for all of us.
 He writes: After being laid off following 9/11, I grew tired of working for marginally competent bosses.
 I qualified for unemployment and was told by my friends to take a risk and try something I’ve always wanted to do, but didn’t because I was always stuck in a “job.”
 Thus began a creative filming career.
 Alan is Member-at-Large and lead of the Steering Team.